Last Updated on February 8, 2026

 Visit the Sky Garden – an indoor garden on the top of a skyscraper.
 You can book a free ticket for a Sky Gardens visit here.

-Embark On a Harry Potter Walking Tour
+Join a Harry Potter Walking Tour in London

 If your teen is a Harry Potter fan, experience a Harry Potter walking tour around London with a knowledgeable and enthusiastic guide.
 Discover Harry Potter filming sites and see parts of London that you wouldn’t discover by yourselves.